-Reno 2007 marked the 27th year that Dave competed at the National Championship Air Races.
-This year he raced in
+Reno 2015 marked Dave's 35th year competing at the National Championship Air Races.
+He raced Beautiful Doll a Stewart

 Polar Bear Goes Air Racing